-You normally want to configure your host such that the Helix Core Server (and/or Proxy or Broker) will autostart when the machine boots.
+You normally want to configure your host such that the Helix Core Server (and/or Proxy or Broker) © 2010-2020 Perforce Software, Inc. 10 of 63 - Chapter 3.
+Installing the SDP on Unix / Linux will autostart when the machine boots.